SecOpsPete/agentic-ai-cybersecurity-agent/methodology-and-setup/README.md

 To https://github.com/SecOpsPete/REPO-NAME.git
    98faxxx..482xxxx  master -> master
 ```
-✅ *This confirms your guardrail isolation commit has been successfully uploaded.*
+✅ *This confirms your guardrail isolation commit has been successfully uploaded.* “Push my local master branch to the remote repository named origin.”

 ---